YasirAlawa/GIF/README.md

 ## Test Cases

-we have one test case for testing login with fake user
+We have one test case for testing login with fake user

 testcase tests\Feature\UserTest.php